EvaMart/bh24-project5-report/paper/paper.md

 - No prioritization or scoring is offered — left to downstream users.
 - Green computing indicators (e.g., energy efficiency) are not included.

-## 5. Future Work

-- Merge overlapping supergroups or unify tags and dimensions.
-- Recombine all indicators into a single sheet for further redundancy detection.
-- Link the indicators to tools or automation frameworks (where possible).
-- Explore use-case specific adaptations (e.g., for FAIRness, security, or sustainability audits).

 ## 6. Acknowledgments